smarlaku820/kali-files/HTB/OSCP_Prep_Boxes/README.md

 - always check for kernel exploits (priv escalation) & observe the processes run by tom, he is running scheduler.js script
 - using scheduler.js, escalate yourself to tom user & run LinEnum.sh again
 - search for SUID files
+- apply group ownership related files
+- get the backup file and do binary exploitation or buffer overflow exploitation

 ### Lessons Learned
 - Running gobuster through a proxy.
 In order to do that, go to burpsuite -> proxy -> options -> Add Proxy Listener (Binding: Specify Listen Port (8081), Request handling: Redirect to host: 10.10.10.58;Redirect to port: 3000)